 Further declines in Spanish Mortgage business levels

-Approved loan applications remain buoyant
+Approved loan applications for Mortgages in Spain remain buoyant

 No Government help to kick start Spanish housing market